 They are very similar.
 Gingersnaps are a bit crisper, the dough is a little wetter, and ginger snaps are rolled in sugar before baking.
 Whereas gingerbread is a slightly drier dough, it can be rolled out and cut into shapes, and the dough is not rolled in sugar before baking.

 Are ginger snaps good for acid reflux?

-Some people say that the anti-inflammatory properties of the ginger in these cookies helps soothe inflammation of the esophagus which is one of the main contributors to acid reflux.
+Some people say that ginger’s anti-inflammatory properties in these cookies help soothe inflammation of the esophagus, one of the main contributors to acid reflux.
 Ginger can also reduce nausea.

 Cook’s Tools – Ginger Snaps:

 - pie plate

 How much will this Gingersnaps recipe cost to make:

 NOTE: The recipe prices are calculated by using grocery store websites.
 The actual cost of the recipe will vary depending on what ingredients you already have.

 - 2 ¼ cups all-purpose flour – $0.43